pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

 You have been conducting performance testing of an application's API with the results of each "test run" captured in a document in a database.
 Each "test run" document contains an array of multiple response times that the test recorded during its execution.
 You need to analyse the recorded data to identify the slow tests.
 To achieve this, you want to calculate the [median](https://en.wikipedia.org/wiki/Median) (50th percentile) and 90th [percentile](https://en.wikipedia.org/wiki/Percentile) response times for each recorded "test run" and then only keep documents where the 90th percentile response time is greater than 100 milliseconds.

-> _This example chapter uses a slightly modified version of an "expression generator" [macro function for inline sorting of arrays](https://github.com/asya999/bits-n-pieces/blob/master/scripts/sortArray.js) created by [Asya Kamsky](https://twitter.com/asya999).
+> _For MongoDB version 5.1 and earlier, this example chapter uses a slightly modified version of an "expression generator" [macro function for inline sorting of arrays](https://github.com/asya999/bits-n-pieces/blob/master/scripts/sortArray.js) created by [Asya Kamsky](https://twitter.com/asya999).
 Adopting this approach avoids the need for you to use the combination of `$unwind`, `$sort`, and `$group` stages.
 Instead, you process each document's array in isolation for [optimum performance](../../guides/performance.md#2-avoid-unwinding--regrouping-documents-just-to-process-array-elements).
-You can re-use this chapter's `sortArray()` function as-is for your own situations where you need to sort an array field's contents._
+You can re-use this chapter's custom `sortArray()` function as-is for your own situations where you need to sort an array field's contents.
+For MongoDB version 5.2 and greater, you can instead use MongoDB's new `$sortArray` operator._

 ## Sample Data Population